Septias/bachelor-thesis/overview.typ

 == Function Patterns
 Functions luckily are pure and functional which helps in inferring a proper type immensely.
-The patterns though add back a bit of a hussle.
-Pattern are given als records, showing which exact fields are wanted for this function.
+Pattern are given as records, showing which exact fields are wanted for this function.
 The ellipsis `(…)` then allows for arbitrary extra fields, and the `?` question mark syntax for default values.
 To handel these, all expected record fields need to be present in the function argument so a record constraint with these fields can be added to the argument of the function.
 If a default value is given for some record fields, this a constraint can be made on the arguments aswell.

-== Dunderscore methods
+== Dunder methods
-TODO
+There seem to be some special dunder methods for representations which are handled specially by the evaluator.
+I have not had the chance to look into it further.

 = Laziness and Recursiveness
 Laziness and recursion occur in two language constructs.
 The first one being recursive records and the second one being recursive let bindings.
-To evaluate the properly a lazy evaluation scheme is needed.
+To evaluate them properly, a lazy evaluation scheme is needed.
 The currently used approach to handle this is as follows:
 When typing a let binding or record, the algorithm adds all name bindings to the context up-front.
 This way referenced values will not be undefined when looked up, even if their definition was not type checked yet.
 The typcheck algorithm then starts with the first Label $A$ which references an unchecked expression labeled $B$.
 During typechecking of unchecked expressions (i.e $B$), they can simply be used to create upper and lower bounds (constraints).
 For empty type variables that is fine to do, but what happens when we actually check an unchecked expression (i.e $B$)?
 The inherent structure only then unfolds and during a normal typechecking flow, the type variable would get upper and lower bounds.
 These bounds are missing on the typecheck run of $A$ though.
 The implications of this are not clear to me yet.
 We have a later run of type simplification which could maybe tie the knots.